aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

-﻿---
+---
-title: Inserting Fields in C#
+title: Insert Fields in C#
 second_title: Aspose.Words for .NET
 articleTitle: Inserting Fields
 linktitle: Inserting Fields
-description: "Different ways to insert fields into your document using C#."
+description: "How to insert fields into a document using C# – learn different ways with code examples."
 type: docs
 weight: 20
 url: /net/inserting-fields/
 ---

+There are several different ways to insert fields into a document:

+* using DocumentBuilder
+* using FieldBuilder
+* using DOM

+In this article, we will look at each way in more detail and analyze how to insert certain fields using these options.

 ## Inserting Fields into a Document using DocumentBuilder